Earth-Intelligence-Lab/LocalizedWeather/README.md

 # Model and data
 ## Data

-The data for training and inference can be found at [doi://](https://doi).
+The data for training, testing and validation can be found on [Zenodo](https://zenodo.org/records/13948611).

 The following data is available:
 - Shapefile of the Northeastern United States (NE-US, extracted from [NWS](https://www.weather.gov/gis/USStates))